-The sounding result of this installation is a forceful, immersive, and mysterious experience, that aims for the listeners’ imagination to feel the changing and raising tides of our world.
+This installation is a forceful, immersive, and mysterious experience, that aims for the listeners’ imagination to feel the changing and raising tides of our world.

-To set this installation I need shallow waters: a lake, the sea, or a pool.
+To set up this installation I need shallow waters: a lake, the sea, or a pool.
 A place where the audience can immerse themselves in water and sound, walk around and reflect on this climate emergency while feeling the sonifyed pulse of the raising tides.

 Imagine the process and the installation.

 1. For this installation, I want to place ten JBL waterproof speakers floating in the shallow waters of Amagerstrand.
 To make them float, I will attach them to plastic bottles working as buoys.
 The ten speakers are going to be connected via Bluetooth to a mini computer (raspberry pi), which is going to be playing a live sonification created through the measurement of CO2 in the atmosphere

 2. The measurement of CO2 is going to be captured by a sensor next to this computer.
 With these numbers, the computer predicts the sea level based on a predictive algorithm.
 Basically, we are sonifying the environment through this algorithm, which learned how to predict sea level based on the historical data provided with the data sets. check the video ->

 3. People are invited to walk around the speakers in the water and feel the vibration of the sound.
 As with the previous pieces, they will have a QR code to scan, and read about the installation and the way they can interact with it.